markNZed/processism-react-three/storyboard.md

 By understanding agency through the lens of hierarchical impredicativity, we can appreciate the complex interplay between the deterministic forces that shape us and the freedom we exercise within those constraints.
 Our actions are not merely the product of external forces; they are also the result of our participation in a dynamic, evolving network of relationships that spans the micro to the macro, the personal to the universal.

-In this way, agency is not just about conscious decisions — it’s about recognizing our role within a larger process, where our actions are both shaped by and help to shape the systems we are part of.
+In this way, agency is not just the decision we remember — it’s about recognizing our role within a larger process, where our actions are both shaped by and help to shape the systems we are part of.
 This broader understanding of agency allows us to see ourselves as co-creators of our reality, participating in a dance between freedom and determinism that defines our existence.

 ## 9.3.
 Scene: Contextual autonomy
 ### 9.3.1.
 Objective